samuwall/bluepill-from-scratch/01-blink/README.md

 #include <stdint.h>
 ```

-In embedded, knowing exactly how many bits we're working with is crucial, so don't want any of the ambiguity that comes with the default data types such as `int` and `unsigned int`.
+In embedded, knowing exactly how many bits we're working with is crucial, so we don't want any of the ambiguity that comes with the default data types such as `int` and `unsigned int`.
 Instead, we use the exact bit width types provided by `stdint.h`.

-> If you're wondering how we're able to use `stdint.h` without linking `libc` or any other C library, it's because the C standard requires a minimal subset of library headers to be available even for freestanding [[3]]() programs, where minimal library facilities are expected/required to be available.
-For C99 [[4]](), this subset includes <float.h>, <iso646.h>, <limits.h>, <stdarg.h>, <stdbool.h>, <stddef.h>, and <stdint.h>.
-This is opposed to hosted [[5]]() programs, where the full C standard library is expected to be implemented.
+> If you're wondering how we're able to use `stdint.h` without linking `libc` or any other C library, it's because the C standard requires a minimal subset of library headers to be available even for freestanding [[3]](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n3220.pdf#chapter.4) programs, where minimal library facilities are expected/required to be available.
+For C99 [[4]](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf), this subset includes <float.h>, <iso646.h>, <limits.h>, <stdarg.h>, <stdbool.h>, <stddef.h>, and <stdint.h>.
+This is opposed to hosted [[5]](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n3220.pdf#subsection.5.1.2) programs, where the full C standard library is expected to be implemented.
 If you've installed `arm-none-eabi-gcc` on Linux, you can see that these header files come with the compiler and are found at `/usr/lib/gcc/arm-none-eabi/14.2.0/include/`.

 Next we'll use macros to define the register addresses of `RCC_APB2ENR`, `GPIOC_CRH` and `GPIOC_ODR`.